 More information about Vanuatu is available on the Vanuatu country page, from other Department of State publications, and from other sources listed at the end of this fact sheet.

-The United States and Vanuatu established diplomatic relations in 1986, six years after Vanuatu’s independence from France and the United Kingdom.
-The U.S. Ambassador to Papua New Guinea is also accredited to Vanuatu.
-U.S. representation is handled by the U.S. Embassy in Papua New Guinea.
+The United States and the Republic of Vanuatu established diplomatic relations in 1986, six years after Vanuatu’s independence from France and the United Kingdom.
+Vanuatu, commonly known during the World War II era as part of the New Hebrides, played an important role in the Pacific theater in hosting military support bases and thousands of U.S and Allied soldiers.
+U.S. representation is handled by the U.S. Embassy in Port Moresby, Papua New Guinea, and the U.S. Ambassador to Papua New Guinea is accredited to Vanuatu.
 Peace Corps maintains a country office in Port Vila, Vanuatu.
-The United States and Vanuatu share a commitment to strengthening democracy, enhancing security, and promoting development.
-In 2016, the United States and Vanuatu signed an historic law enforcement accord that includes a ship rider agreement, providing our two countries with a critical mechanism for cooperation on the reduction of illegal, unreported, and unregulated (IUU) fishing and the enhancement of maritime law enforcement.
-U.S. military ships regularly call on ports in Vanuatu to engage in training and exchanges with the Vanuatu Police Force.
+The United States and Vanuatu share a commitment to combatting the climate crisis, strengthening democracy, promoting development, and enhancing security.
+In 2016, the United States and Vanuatu signed a maritime law enforcement accord that includes shiprider and shipboarding provisions, providing our two countries with an important mechanism for cooperation on the reduction of illegal, unreported, and unregulated (IUU) fishing and for combating illicit transnational maritime activity in the region.
+U.S. military ships call on ports in Vanuatu to engage in training and exchanges with the Vanuatu Police Force.

 U.S. Assistance to Vanuatu